Home

 The $20 double eagle was first designed by Mint Engraver James B. Longacre.
 The obverse featured Liberty facing left, wearing a small crown called a coronet, inscribed with the word LIBERTY.
 Longacre modeled Liberty from the ancient Roman sculpture, Crouching Venus.

-The reverse was patterned after the Great Seal of the United States, which had been an inspiration for U.S. coinage as far back as 1797.
-The face value denomination was indicated as “TWENTY D.”.
+The reverse was patterned after the Great Seal of the United States, which had been an inspiration for U.S. coinage since 1797.
+The face value was shown as “TWENTY D”.

 Numismatists have named the Longacre twenty dollar coin as the Coronet Double Eagle.
 It is often referred to as the Liberty Head type.